Las Ramblas, where terror attack occurred, was teeming with tourists

-The Barcelona district where a van slammed into pedestrians Thursday, killing at least 13 and injuring 50 others, is a tourist magnet and features one of Europe's most famed boulevards.
+The Barcelona district where a van slammed into pedestrians Thursday, killing 13 and injuring more than 100 others, is a tourist magnet and features one of Europe's most famed boulevards.

 The plane tree-lined main street is known as La Rambla, although the criss-crossing side streets has the strip collectively called Las Ramblas — which is derived from the Arabic word for sand.
 Before its development, the area was a dry river bed.